Harrison Bader Preview, Player Props: Yankees vs. Rays

 Harrison Bader At The Plate

-- Bader has 11 doubles, two triples, seven home runs and 13 walks while batting .249.
+- Bader is hitting .249 with 11 doubles, two triples, seven home runs and 13 walks.

-- Bader has had an RBI in 22 games this year (28.6%), including 12 multi-RBI outings (15.6%).
-He has also driven in three or more of his team's runs in three contests.
+- In 28.6% of his games this season, Bader has had at least one RBI.
+He's picked up more than one in 15.6% and driven in three or more of his team's runs in three contests.

-- He has scored in 32 of 77 games this season, and more than once 7 times.
+- In 41.6% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (9.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.